Trenbolone enanthate: Androgenic

 Trenbolone enanthate can include several androgenic side effects such as increased body hair growth, acne, and potential baldness in predisposed individuals.

 Gynecomastia

 Gynecomastia is a condition that enlarges the breast tissue in males which is often produced as a side effect from the use of AAS.
 AAS can disrupt the normal balance of estrogen and testosterone in the body due to the increase in testosterone, which can be aromatized into estrogen.
 Elevated levels of estrogen in males can be linked to both weight gain and gynecomastia.
-While Trenbolone enanthate is known for not aromatizing into estrogen, trenbolone exhibits high progestogenic activity which is one of three natural developments of breast tissue in males, also leading to gynecomastia.
+While trenbolone enanthate is not a xenoestrogen or a substrate for aromatase, trenbolone exhibits high progestogenic activity.

 Primary uses

 Bodybuilding

 Trenbolone enanthate is renowned for its capacity to promote significant muscle growth and strength gain.
 Its anabolic effects facilitate increased protein synthesis and hydrogen retention in muscle tissue.
 Trenbolone enanthate is also notable in the field of strength gain, with many users reporting marked improvements in their lifting capabilities in part due to the AAS' ability to increase red blood cell count and improve oxygenation of muscle tissue along with the increase in testosterone.
 The compound is also often employed for its fat-burning properties.
 It enhances the metabolic rate and promotes the conversion of fat into energy, contributing to leaner muscle development during cutting cycles in body building.